yjg30737/pyqt-openai/README.md

 I recommend to install sqlite management software.
 It's not necessary to run this app (obviously), but it's good practice to manage database about conversation history with AI and to know how this works.

 ## TODO list
-* show the explanation of every model and terms related to AI (e.g. temperature, topp..)
 * tokenizer
-* highlight the source (optional, eventually)
-* show reason when the chat input is disabled for some reasons

 ## See Also
 * <a href="https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview">Azure OpenAI service</a>